cloudtools/ssh-cert-authority/USAGE.rst

 Once configured requesting a certificate is as simple as::

-  request_cert --environment stage --reason "Do important maintenance work"
+  ssh-cert-authority request --environment stage --reason "Do important maintenance work"

 This will print out a certificate request id like so::